chainnel/hello-world/README.md

 # hello-world
-hey here's a new arrival
+hey here's a new arrival who
-Just want to find a new way to do her own job as a electrical engineer she has very few exp with coding nor good at english but,its never too late to learn,right?
+just want to find a new way to do her own job as a electrical engineer. she has very few exp with coding nor good at english ,however,its never too late to learn,right?
-So just say hello to this new world and start my adventure!